-This course introduces the role and functions of public libraries in building and sustaining communities.
-Main topics covered include environmental scanning, community analysis, collection development policies, and management of resources and services of public libraries with a special focus on strategic planning, marketing, evaluation and measurement, physical setup, and networking.
+This course introduces the role and functions of public libraries in building and sustaining covered communities. include Main topics environmental scanning, community analysis, collection development policies, and management of resources and services of public libraries with a special focus on strategic planning, marketing, evaluation and measurement, physical setup, and networking.
 The public library as a center for community information service is discussed and delivery of services regarding health, education, employment, agriculture, and daily life activities are also covered.